 Pay may be low to start out

 Especially in today’s digital economy, many clients expect to pay less for the work from a new freelancer.
-Breaking in with lower costs may be needed, so you will have to charge what you’re worth and find clients who are willing to pay the fair price for qualities.
+Breaking in with lower costs may be needed, so you will have to charge what you’re worth and find clients who are willing to pay a fair price for qualities.

 Getting Started as a Freelancer takes a long list

-For this you need to decide what you’ll offer, determine your target market, create an online portfolio on many freelance sites to find work, set your prices which can push potential clients away from you if they are not fair enough, and start reaching out to find clients and maybe get lucky with a project.
+For this, you need to decide what you’ll offer, determine your target market, create an online portfolio on many freelance sites to find work, set your prices which can push potential clients away from you if they are not fair enough, and start reaching out to find clients and maybe get lucky with a project.

 Self-Employment Taxes and Social Security